BMS PLANNER FOR CUSTOM BATTERY PACKS

 In a distributed BMS, each battery cell or group of cells has its own monitoring and control unit, which communicates with a central controller.
 This design offers high reliability and redundancy, ideal for complex and large-scale battery systems.
 How does a BMS Work?

-What happens if you mix a battery pack?
+What happens if a lithium ion battery does not have a BMS?